 Are Universities Driving Birmingham Property Prices?

-Birmingham is the largest centre of higher education outside of London for the UK, home to four universities of which two ranks amongst the top 400 in the QA World University Rankings 2018.
-With Aston University, Birmingham City University (BCU), University of Birmingham (UoB) and Newman University, Birmingham has a strong graduate pool to choose from, ideal for a city that is currently enjoying tremendous amounts of inward investment and commercial growth.
+Birmingham is the largest centre of higher education outside of London for the UK, and this has seen a positive effect on Birmingham property prices.
+Home to four universities of which two ranks amongst the top 400 in the QA World University Rankings 2018.
+With Aston University, Birmingham City University (BCU), University of Birmingham (UoB) and Newman University, Birmingham has a strong graduate pool to choose from, ideal for a city that is currently enjoying tremendous amounts of inward investment and unprecedented growth.